 From public health to economic stimulus, there was a clear need to aggregate farm to school data in one place for administrators, farmers, school food service directors, advocates, and lawmakers to see the clear impacts of this work throughout the state.

-On behalf of the Oregon Farm to School and School Garden Network, a group of 900 advocates for farm to school programming in Oregon, Ecotrust launched oregonfarmtoschool.org.
-A living guide to the most current information on farm to school outcomes in the state, we’ll update the website as more studies are conducted and new data becomes available.
+On behalf of the Oregon Farm to School and School Garden Network, a group of 1200 farm to school stakeholders in Oregon, Ecotrust launched oregonfarmtoschool.org/counts.
+A living guide to the most current information on farm to school outcomes in the state, our partners will update the website as new data become available.

 Keep reading for a bird’s-eye view on the impact of farm to school efforts in Oregon, and visit the website to dive into additional outcomes and learn more.